Sampling conditioned hypoelliptic diffusions: The nonlinear case

-\begin{proof} We use the characterisation of the spaces $\CH_\alpha$ from corollary~\ref{cor:inclinterp} and in particular the fact that if $x \in \CH_{1/4}$, then $x$ also belongs to $\rH^1$.
-Since we assumed that $f_j$ and its derivatives up to the second order are globally Lipschitz, this implies that $f_j(x)$, $\d_i f_j(x)$ and $\d_{ij} f_k(x)$ all belong to $\rH^1$ and their norms are bounded by multiples of that of $x$.
+\end{subequation} hold for all pairs $x,y\in\CH_{1/4}$ and for some constant $c>0$. \end{lemma} \begin{pf} We use the characterization of the spaces $\CH_\alpha$ from Corollary \ref{cor:inclinterp} and, in particular, the fact that if $x \in\CH_{1/4}$, then $x$ also belongs to $\rH^1$.
+Since we assumed that $f_j$ and its derivatives up to the second order are globally Lipschitz, this implies that $f_j(x)$, $\partial_i f_j(x)$ and $\partial_{ij} f_k(x)$ all belong to $\rH^1$ and their norms are bounded by multiples of that of $x$.